HM Treasury

-His Majesty's Treasury (HM Treasury or the Treasury) is the United Kingdom's economic and finance ministry.
-It maintains control over public spending, sets economic policy, and works to deliver economic growth.
-It is led by the Chancellor of the Exchequer, and is located in London.
-The Treasury traces its origins to the medieval Exchequer.
-It is one of the smallest departments by staff count, but widely considered the most powerful.
+His Majesty's Treasury (often shortened to HM Treasury, the Treasury or HMT) is the Government of the United Kingdom’s economic and finance ministry, managing the United Kingdom's public spending and setting its economic policy.

 History

 Anglo-Saxon governments were skilled in collecting, auditing, and managing their cash revenues.
 However, there is no evidence of a distinct administrative department.
 Royal treasures were kept at Winchester, but the crown's wealth was likely kept more flexibly.
 For example, Edward the Confessor kept some treasure at his palace in Westminster.

 Wooden tally sticks used by the Normans as receipts for money.

 The first signs of an administrative department arrive with the Normans.
 Following the 1066 Norman Conquest, the Exchequer was an event held twice a year, at Easter and Michaelmas.
 The purpose of these meetings was to make judgements about the collection and usage of the royal treasury.
 These events were separate from the royal treasury, which stored the royal wealth.
 The earliest known official of the treasury was Henry the Treasurer.
 It is likely that Henry the Treasurer partook in the Exchequer events.
 The name Exchequer came from the chequered cloth that was spread over the counting‐table at these events.
 By 1154, the Exchequer was a fully-fledged administrative institution based in Westminster.
 The royal treasury became part of the Lower Exchequer, whilst the twice-yearly meetings formed the Upper Exchequer.

 By the 1400s, the significance of the Exchequer was undermined.
 Much of its administrative and treasury functions were handled personally by Edward IV.
 This trend continued.
 Henry VII would personally check, sign, and draft the accounts of the Crown.
 By the early 1500s, this situation was reversed by Thomas Cromwell.
 Authority was restored to the Exchequer, and four new government departments were created to handle the state finances.
 In 1554, these new departments were merged with the Exchequer.
-However by the late 1500s, under James I of England, debts mounted and the treasury reserves began to dwindle.
+However by the early 1600s, under James I, debts mounted and the treasury reserves began to dwindle.
 In an attempt to control the spiralling debt, Treasurer Lionel Cranfield briefly imposed strict control over spending on the Crown.
 This would be the first attempt by a Treasurer to impose control over the sovereign.
 He was later impeached under the guise of corruption.